MaskingTechnology/jitar/packages/create-jitar/README.md

 # Create Jitar

-The Create Jitar package provides a command line tool to create a new Jitar application.
+This package provides a command line tool to create new Jitar applications quickly.

 ## Usage